hansonmcoombs/training-basic_python/sphinx/source/the_list.rst

 .. ipython:: python

-    # adding two lists creates a new list with all of the elements joined togeather
+    # adding two lists creates a new list with all of the elements joined together
     list1 = [1,2,3]
     list2 = [4,5,6]
     list1 + list2